By Barry Keate

 Another medication with promise is the anti-convulsant Neurontin.
 Clinical studies have shown that Neurontin activates GABA in the brain.
 GABA is a calming neurotransmitter and balances the excitatory properties of excess glutamate.
 Studies using a varying dosage of Neurontin coupled with a low dose of Klonopin have shown significant results in lowering tinnitus sound levels.
 This medication however can induce some serious psychological side effects such as aggressiveness, hostility, thought disorder and concentration problems.

 Antidepressants are prescribed by many doctors for patients with tinnitus.
 The rationale is that tinnitus depresses the patients; therefore an antidepressant will make them feel better.
 If they feel better, they won’t obsess with the tinnitus as much.
 There is something to be said for this approach; however people should embark on this course with caution.
 Many of the newer, SSRI antidepressants (Prozac, Zoloft, etc.) list tinnitus as a frequent side effect.
 The medication can cause tinnitus to worsen.
-The older, tricyclic antidepressants do not have this effect and are as effective as SSRI’s in most cases.
-Tricyclic antidepressants include Amitriptyline and Nortriptyline.
+The older, tricyclic antidepressants, such as Remeron, do not do this as frequently as SSRI antidepressants and are as effective as SSRI’s in most cases.

 Biofeedback has been shown to be helpful for those with somatic tinnitus as well.
 It can reduce the amount of cross talk between sensory and auditory inputs.